bspangler21/handicap-calculator/README.md

 ## How the calculation works

-The app requires **at least three rounds** with valid scores before it will calculate.
-Given the entered rounds, it:
+Given the entered round(s), it:

 1. Sorts all rounds by date and takes the most recent six.
-2. Removes the single lowest and single highest score from that set.
+2. Removes the single lowest and single highest score from that set (if there 3 or more rounds).
 3. Calculates the **handicap differential** for each remaining round using the USGA formula:

 $$\text{Differential} = \frac{(\text{Score} - \text{Course Rating}) \times 113}{\text{Slope Rating}}$$